-For example Tencent owns Wechat which is not really a global name.
-However, wechat has over 1 billion users and is larger than Whatsapp which is more popular around the world.
+For example Tencent owns WeChat which is not really a global name.
+However, WeChat has about 1 billion users and is larger than Whatsapp which is more popular around the world.

 In essence, China’s market can account for a significant part of company profits and is an ecosystem on its own.